By Tim Lambert

 Romsey in the 21st century

 In 2007 Romsey celebrated the 400th anniversary of the charter given by James I in 1607.
-Today the population of Romsey is about 20,000.
+Today the population of Romsey is over 18,000.